|

 knew that you would come to this library

-to hear this text today
+to hear this text read out to you today!

-right now
+right now . . . !

 it is your Nadi

-or destiny
+or destiny!

 and the chandelier glows in the soup bowl

-and turns blue and sparkles and brightens into a white brilliance
+turns blue and sparkles and brightens into a white brilliance

-it seems that someone has a light
+it seems that someone has light

-That someone knows ‘you’
+and that someone knows ‘you’

 where ‘you’ have been